BrancuAlexandru/Portfolio-Website/README.md

   - Add meta description
   - Make compatible with Chrome, Firefox, Edge, Opera
   - Add fade in animations for everything
+  - Make an HTTP request when Resume link is pressed, to remove http request and data use at load
   - Make into PWA (?)